julianritchey/time-series-homework/README.md

 ## Forecast the Revenue by Using Time Series Models

 ### Code block 33 (line plot)
-- Plot depicts the daily sales for the entire dataset.
+- Plot depicts the daily sales (in USD millions) for the entire dataset.

 ### Code block 38 (line plots)
 - First plot depicts the linear daily sales trend for the entire dataset.